Fate of Quantum Anomalies for 1d lattice chiral fermion with a simple non-Hermitian Hamiltonian: The Lattice Model and Its Spectrum

+Now we construct a lattice model for a left-moving fermion in the Hamiltonian approach.
+We assume the 1d spatial dimension is discretized into a set of $N$ points on a circle with lattice constant $a$, while the time remains continuous.
+Recall that the continuum Hamiltonian of the left-moving fermion to be discretized is given by

+where, for later convenience of computing chiral anomaly, we have introduced the gauge potentials: $A_0 = 0, A_1 = A_1(t)$.
+The corresponding lattice Hamiltonian is constructed by the following steps: \begin{enumerate} \item Replace the field operator $\Psi_{L(R)}(x,t)$, $\Psi_{L(R)}^\dagger(x,t)$ in the Heisenberg's picture by annihilation and creation operators of fermions $c_{L(R),j}$, $c_{L(R),j}^\dagger$ in Schr\"{o}dinger's picture, i.e

+where $j$ is the lattice site index.
+We will impose periodic boundary conditions in the following discussions

+Main results of this paper are qualitatively the same for anti-periodic boundary conditions. \item The gauge field is introduced by a phase factor in the hopping terms

-In general, a lattice realization of a field theory is constructed by replacing the differential operator $\partial_\mu$ with some kind of difference operator on the lattice.
-Different choices of the difference operators may lead to different lattice models.
-In this paper, we consider a 1D discrete spatial lattice with continuous time, a natural choice of the difference operator is
+\item Replace the differential operator $\partial_1$ with some choice of the difference operator on the lattice.
+Different choices give rise to different lattice models.
+In general, a difference operator can be expressed as

-where $a$ is lattice constant, and $c_n$ is the fermion annihilation operator at lattice site $n$.
-However, the corresponding lattice model has the well-known fermion doubling problem, i.e. besides the left-moving fermion at $k \sim 0$, there is a spurious right-moving fermion at $k$ around $\pi/a$ as shown in fig.~\ref{Spectrum}(a).
-This is consistent with the Nielsen-Ninomiya theorem as discussed in the introduction.
-In the following, we refer to the above difference operator and the corresponding model as symmetric lattice operator and symmetric lattice model.